debapps/AWS-Config-Repo/README.md

 # AWS-Config-Repo

+---

-This repository contains configuration files for Amazon AWS
+This repository contains configuration files for Amazon AWS.